robinhood/faust/docs/userguide/models.rst

         user: User
         balance: Decimal

-This is a strict relationship, the value for Account.user can only ever be a ``User`` class.
+This is a strict relationship: the value for Account.user can only be an instance of the ``User`` type.

-Faust records also support polymorphic fields, where the type of the field is decided at runtime.
-Consider an Article model having a list of assets:
+*Polymorphic fields* are also supported, where the type of the field is decided at runtime.

+Consider an Article models with a list of assets where the type of asset is decided at runtime:

 .. sourcecode:: python

     class Asset(faust.Record):
         url: str
         type: str

-    class ImageAsset(faust.Record):
+    class ImageAsset(Asset):
         type = 'image'

-    class VideoAsset(faust.Record):
+    class VideoAsset(Asset):
         runtime_seconds: float
         type = 'video'

-    class Article(faust.Record, allow_blessed_key=True):
+    class Article(faust.Record, polymorphic_fields=True):
         assets: List[Asset]

 How does this work?
-What is a *blessed key*?
-The answer is in how Faust models are serialized and deserialized.

-When serializing a Faust model we always add a special key, let's look at the Account object we defined above, and how the payloads are generated:
+Faust models add additional metadata when serialized, just look at the payload for one of our accounts:

 .. sourcecode:: pycon